-Siemens have incorporated AntiVibration technology in the side walls of some extraKlasse models.
-This helps stabilise the dryer, reducing noise.
+Siemens has incorporated AntiVibration technology in the side walls of some extraKlasse models, which helps stabilise the dryer, reducing noise.
 Other brands like Miele offer models with special Extra Quiet programmes, that dry washing with minimum background noise.

 Noise can be very personal and subjective.
-If you tend to be quite sensitive to noise, investing in a tumble dryer that has a lower dB level and some sound reducing features is probably a good idea.
+If you tend to be quite sensitive to noise, investing in a tumble dryer with a lower dB level and some sound reducing features is probably a good idea.

-It’s also worth noting that there can be other factors that make your appliance much louder.
+It’s also worth noting that other factors can make your appliance much louder.
 If a zip comes into contact with the glass of the door, for instance, the tumble dryer will sound much louder than it should.

 Understandably, the most effective way of being undisturbed by your tumble dryer is to locate it suitably.
 Positioning it in a utility room or garage reduces the chance of you hearing it.
-If you have to keep it in your kitchen or have a small home, investing in a super silent model is much more important.
+If you have to keep it in your kitchen or have a small home, investing in a super silent model could be even more valuable.